 · Increase antioxidant-rich foods.
 Chronic stress and increased levels of cortisol can increase the oxidative stress in the body.
 Antioxidants work to counteract the effect (to a degree – reducing stress is still the primary goal!).
 Antioxidant rich foods include blueberries, green tea, dark chocolate, fresh herbs and (small amounts of!) red wine.

-If you feel like you could benefit with a little one-on-one help with reducing your stress levels and minimizing your risk of being bed-bound with yet another cold over winter, or implementing any of the above suggestions, then click through to the Winter Wellbeing Package that’s currently on offer.
-FYI – there *may* be a relaxation massage included as part of the deal.
-And my sources tell me that’s an amazing way to de-stress.
+If you feel like you could benefit with a little one-on-one help with reducing your stress levels and minimizing your risk of being bed-bound with yet another cold over winter, or implementing any of the above suggestions, then please don't hesitate to get in touch to find out how I can help you!

 1. APS.
 APS Stress and Wellbeing in Australia Survey 20152017 15 March 2017.
 Available from: http://www.psychology.org.au/psychologyweek/survey/results-stress-and-wellbeing/